Erst, 9 Murray St, Manchester, M4 5BN – Visit Now

 The courgette dish is a beauty.
 A summer-touched pile of courgette strips, sprinkled with fresh curds, plus chilli and buckwheat.
 It’s as pleasing on the tongue as it is to the eye.

-Along with Umezushi and Stockport’s Where The Light Gets In, Erst is one of the North’s standout restaurants, and if you care about the best modern food in the UK, you owe it to your tastebuds to try it.
+It can’t be stressed enough: Erst is one of the North’s standout restaurants, and if you care about the best modern food in the UK, you owe it to your tastebuds to try it.
 The entire menu is a treat, full of post-Nordic creations that are both simple and endlessly fascinating.